 The Council has been making savings year-on-year since 2010/11.
 To date these have largely been based on service efficiencies and service reductions with savings growing for the past 3 years and particularly significant savings taken in 2019/20.
 As the Improvement and Modernisation Programme continues to develop, the focus will shift to transformational change.
 Until those savings start to be generated at scale however, there are challenges in developing further savings from efficiencies.
-As a result, service reduction will inevitably require to form a major strand of the Council's approach to balancing its budget in the short term to medium term, although this becomes increasingly difficult as time passes and the cumulative effect of previous service cuts are felt.
+As a result, service reduction will inevitably require to form a major strand of the Council's approach to balancing its budget in the short term to medium term.